 Lundbeckfonden's vision is to create a better life through new knowledge.
-The aim of the foundation’s grants is to make a significant contribution towards increasing the quality and the usability of all research-based knowledge and experience gained in the field of biomedical sciences in Denmark.
+The aim of the foundation’s grants is to make a significant contribution towards increasing the quality and the usability of all research-based knowledge and experience gained in the field of biomedical and health sciences in Denmark.
 At the same time, our grants must help ensure that Denmark always has the best graduates and scientists at all career levels.

 As a future postdoc, you are the main applicant and you can apply for funds for an independent research project or a well-defined sub-project of a major research project.